orlboys/orlboys/README.md

 ## Hi !!👋

-- I'm Oscar, a first year adv computing student at ANU, looking to major in Machine Learning.
+- I'm Oscar, a first year adv computing student at ANU, looking to specialise in Artificial Intelligence.